Soil Mechanics and Foundation Design Study Guide (2026 Update)

 - Spending excessive time on difficult problems

-- Poor time management in depth section
+- Poor time management across the 9-hour exam

 - Inadequate reference material organization